shieldgenerator7/AgranariTTRPG/Agranari Features.md

 -   Climbing Proficiency

 You can climb up steep slopes and vertical faces.
 Climb Speed determines how far you can get in a single second.
 Climb Speed Variance determines what to roll for when you want to climb further in a second.
 Climbing Proficiency is how well you can climb, and allows you to climb surfaces that are harder to climb.

+## Swimming

+Swim in water.

+100 XP

+Requires

+-   15+ Strength

+Trainable Stats

+-   Swim Speed (default: Speed \* 0.2 m/s)
+-   Swim Speed Variance (default: 0 m/s)
+-   Swim Proficiency

+You can swim in water at the surface.
+Swim Speed is how far you can swim in one second.
+Swim Speed Variance is what you roll when you want to swim further in one second.
+Swim Proficiency is how good you are at swimming.

+## Flying

+Fly in the air.

+Requires

+-   Wings

+Trainable Stats

+-   Fly Speed (default: Speed \* 0.2 m/s)
+-   Fly Speed Variance (default: 0 m/s)
+-   Fly Proficiency

+You can fly.
+Your Fly Speed is how far you can fly in one second.
+You can roll your Fly Speed Variance to Fly further in that same second.
+Your Fly Proficiency determines how good you are at flying.

+## Offensive Duelist

+Increase Accuracy when you crit.

+200 XP

+Requires

+-   100+ XP in a weapon

+Trainable Stats

+-   Accuracy Bonus (default: 1)

+Whenever you make a melee attack on an enemy and crit, you gain a bonus to Accuracy when you attack that enemy.
+This bonus is equal to your Accuracy Bonus stat, and stacks.
+This bonus lasts until the end of combat.

+## Defensive Duelist

+Increase chance of dodging when you dodge.

+200 XP

+Requires

+-   100+ XP in a weapon

+Trainable Stats

+-   Dodge Bonus (default: 1)

+Whenever you successfully dodge an enemy’s melee attack, you get a bonus to your Dodge stat when dodging melee attacks from that enemy.
+The bonus is equal to your Dodge Bonus stat, and stacks.
+This bonus lasts until the end of combat.

+## Patient Shot

+Increase Accuracy by waiting.

+200 XP

+Requires

+-   100+ XP in a ranged weapon

+Trainable Stats

+-   Patient Accuracy Factor (default: x0.1)

+As an action, you may prepare to shoot at an enemy.
+Make an Accuracy check.
+You get a bonus to Accuracy on your next attack with that weapon against that enemy.
+The bonus is equal to the result of your Accuracy check times your Patient Accuracy Factor stat.
+This bonus stacks and lasts until you can no longer sense that enemy, combat ends, or you do something other than channel Patient Shot.
+This action requires focus.

+## Camper

+Hide in bushes.

+100 XP

+Requires

+-   50+ in Stealth

+Trainable Stats

+-   Stealth Bush Bonus (default: 1)

+When you hide behind cover or bushes, gain a Stealth bonus equal to your Stealth Bush Bonus stat.
+This bonus only applies to Stealth against being detected by the Vision sense.
+This bonus lasts until you move.